web-eid/web-eid-system-architecture-doc/README.md

 - JavaScript library `web-eid.js` is a thin wrapper on top of the messaging interface provided by the Web eID native application via the Web eID browser extension.
 - The Web eID browser extension is either a [WebExtensions](https://wiki.mozilla.org/WebExtensions) extension in browsers that support it (Chrome, Edge and Firefox) or a [Web Extension](https://developer.apple.com/documentation/safariservices/safari_web_extensions) in Safari for macOS.
 The Safari extension architecture is slightly different.
 See section *[Safari](#safari)* below for details.
 - The browser extension communicates with the Web eID native application installed on the host using native messaging.
-- The native application is built with Qt and consists of the application, controller and UI modules and uses the `libpcsc-cpp` and `libelectronic-id` libraries.
+- The native application is built with Qt and consists of the application, controller and UI modules and uses the `libelectronic-id` library.
 - The controller module is a Qt library responsible for coordinating interaction between other components and the browser extension.
 Controller is event-based.
 Card event monitoring and communication with the eID card runs in separate threads from the main application thread.
 The controller module contains thread management classes and command handlers that perform PKI operations like signing and retrieving the certificate.
 - The UI module contains cross-platform Qt dialogs that the application uses to communicate with the user.
-- `libpcsc-cpp` is a pure C++ library for accessing smart cards using the PC/SC API.
 - `libelectronic-id` is a pure C++ library for performing cryptographic operations with eID smart cards that encapsulates the cards' APDU commands and manages communication with the smart card by using `libpcsc-cpp` services.
 It also supports using the PKCS#11 API in case the APDU commands are not available.
 - Electronic ID cards are divided into two tiers:
   - for tier 1 cards, the specification of the PC/SC APDU protocol is available and the PC/SC API is used to communicate with the cards directly;